gabrieldcarvalho/splitthefeatures/README.md

 * The discount value will be based in how much filter you input, high risk, high reward!
 * You can choose how long it will take to expire the coupon, but once the coupon is generated there is no rollback!
 Choose it wisely!

-# Hou to execute it
+# How to execute it
 * Run the service-registry first, and then the cousine-api, restaurant-api and roulette-api
 * These applications are already set to run in different ports in order to make possible run everything at the same time in development environment
 * Forget about the api-gateway (still not ready)